peerdavid/remapy/README.md

 A "how to install", the software architecture and FAQ's can be found in the [wiki](https://github.com/peerdavid/RemaPy/wiki).

+Checkout also the app RemaDroid on the [Google Play Store](https://play.google.com/store/apps/details?id=org.remadroid).

 *WARNING: This project is not affiliated to, nor endorsed by, reMarkable AS.
 I am not responsible for any damage done to your device or your data